 - black olives

 As a Warren and Detroit Area employer, remember to include a variety of healthy, salty snacks for your employees in the break room vending machines or micro-market.
 It will provide an on-site refreshment option and help your employees stay healthy and productive.
 And don’t forget to include cold beverages such as bottled water to balance the salt.

-For more information about updating your snack options or customizing a new break room, call American Vending at (248) 895.2606.
-We look forward to working with you.
+For more information about customizing the perfect combination of snacks, beverages and fresh food in your break room, call American Vending at (248) 895.2606.